ferrywlto/potter-kata/README.md

 The program assume the following:
 - It will always attempt to calculate the highest discount (i.e 5 different books) first.
 - Invalid book id input will get ignored instead of terminating the program.
+- Results are rounded to two decimal places.

 ## Getting started